-As Vice President of Medical Affairs, Dr. Paletta oversees a team of licensed providers providing care to more than 1,700 patients each day.
+As Senior Vice Presidents, Dr. Paletta oversees a team of licensed providers providing care to more than 1,700 patients each day.
 Dr. Paletta guides policies and protocols related to patient care.
 Since joining Hospice of Michigan in 1997, he has seen the dramatic shift in acceptance of hospice and palliative care by patients facing life-limiting illness, and the increase of services available to them.

 Dr. Paletta is a graduate of Wayne State University School of Medicine in Detroit.
 He completed his residency at William Beaumont Hospital in Royal Oak, and is board certified in Internal Medicine, He was awarded a fellowship in Geriatric Medicine at the University of Michigan in Ann Arbor, and earned a CAQ in Geriatrics.
 He received certification under the American Board of Hospice and Palliative Medicine, and re-certification under the American Board of Medical Specialties (ABIM).
 Dr. Paletta is a distinguished Fellow of the American Academy of Hospice and Palliative Medicine.
 In September 2016, Dr. Paletta was appointed by Gov. Rick Snyder to serve a two year term on the Michigan Prescription Drug and Opioid Abuse Commission.

 Before joining Hospice of Michigan in 1997, Dr. Paletta spent eight years with the Henry Ford Health System in Detroit.
 He is a Clinical Assistant Professor in Family Medicine / Palliative Medicine at Wayne State University School of Medicine, and is a consultant in palliative medicine to the Oakwood Health System.